Participative budgeting is a budgeting process under which those people impacted by a budget are actively involved in the budget creation process.

 Another problem with participative budgeting is that, since the people originating the budget are also the ones whose performance will be compared to it, there is a tendency for participants to adopt a conservative budget with extra expense padding, so that they are reasonably assured of achieving what they predict in the budget.
 This tendency is more pronounced when employees are paid bonuses based on their performance against the budget.

-This problem of budgetary slack can be mitigated by imposing a review of the budgets by those members of management who are most likely to know when budgets are being padded, who are allowed to make adjustments to the budget as needed.
+This problem of budgetary slack can be mitigated by imposing a review of the budgets by those members of management who are most likely to know when budgets are being padded, and who are allowed to make adjustments to the budget as needed.
+Only by following this approach can stretch goals be integrated into a budget.